prgmlu/arabic-grammar-backend/README.md

 On Windows, use env\Scripts\activate
 On Unix or MacOS, use source env/bin/activate
 Step 3: Install the dependencies
-After you've activated the virtual environment, install the project dependencies with:
+After you've activated the virtual environment, install the project dependencies and initialize with:

-pip install -r requirements.txt

-python manage.py migrate

-python manage.py populate_db
+pip install -r requirements.txt;  manage.py makemigrations; python manage.py migrate; python manage.py populate_db

 python manage.py createsuperuser

 The Django Admin Interface can be accessed at http://127.0.0.1:8000/admin/.

 python manage.py runserver